emschu/oerc/README.md

 - **oer.collector.proxy_port**: Optional HTTP proxy port.
 - **oer.collector.skip_ard**: Flag to skip collection of ARD data.
 - **oer.collector.skip_zdf**: Flag to skip collection of ZDF data.
 - **oer.collector.cron_definition**: Collector is running in endless cron mode.
 Not recommended at the moment.
 Should never be used in combination with mass mode.
-Example for twice executions a day at 4 am and 4 pm: `0 0 4,16 * * *`.
+Example for twice executions a day at 4 AM and 4 PM: `0 0 4,16 * * *`.
 Default: `null`
 - **oer.collector.cron_mode_run_at_startup**: Runs collection process at program startup.
 Effective if *cron_definition* is not empty.
 Default: `true`
 - **oer.collector.invalidate_update_hours**: Number of hours to consider data records in db as old and web data is used to refresh/update record.
 Has no effect if not in update mode.
 Default: `72`